apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 The ZooKeeper cluster that is configured and started up in the section above is a local ZooKeeper cluster that you can use to manage a single Pulsar cluster.
 In addition to a local cluster, however, a full Pulsar instance also requires a configuration store for handling some instance-level configuration and coordination tasks.

-If you deploy a [single-cluster](#single-cluster-pulsar-instance) instance, you do not need a separate cluster for the configuration store.
-If, however, you deploy a [multi-cluster](#multi-cluster-pulsar-instance) instance, you should stand up a separate ZooKeeper cluster for configuration tasks.
+If you deploy a single-cluster instance, you do not need a separate cluster for the configuration store.
+If, however, you deploy a multi-cluster instance, you should stand up a separate ZooKeeper cluster for configuration tasks.

 #### Single-cluster Pulsar instance

 If your Pulsar instance consists of just one cluster, then you can deploy a configuration store on the same machines as the local ZooKeeper quorum but run on different TCP ports.

-To deploy a ZooKeeper configuration store in a single-cluster instance, add the same ZooKeeper servers that the local quorom uses to the configuration file in [`conf/global_zookeeper.conf`](reference-configuration.md#configuration-store) using the same method for [local ZooKeeper](#local-zookeeper), but make sure to use a different port (2181 is the default for ZooKeeper).
+To deploy a ZooKeeper configuration store in a single-cluster instance, add the same ZooKeeper servers that the local quorom uses to the configuration file in [`conf/global_zookeeper.conf`](reference-configuration.md#configuration-store) using the same method for local ZooKeeper](#local-zookeeper), but make sure to use a different port (2181 is the default for ZooKeeper).
 The following is an example that uses port 2184 for a three-node ZooKeeper cluster:

 ```properties
 clientPort=2184